-If your calcium level is too high and you are having many problems, you may need to go in the hospital for a short period of time.
+If your calcium level is high and you're having many problems, you may need to be in the hospital for a short period of time.
 If it is only mildly high, you might be able to control it at home.
-The decision of when to treat this condition is often based on your symptoms, not on the exact level of your blood calcium.
-Your healthcare provider will discuss this with you.
+The decision of when to treat hypercalcemia is often based on your symptoms, not your blood calcium level.

 Here is what to expect:

-Blood draws may be needed
+Blood draws may be needed.

-Take medicines as ordered
+Take medicines as directed.